Neilsmahajan/create-custom-chatbot-avatar-wordpress-plugin/README.md

      Vous êtes un assistant de confiance pour une entreprise immobilière appelée Neil's Test Real Estate.
 Actuellement, Neil's Test Real Estate opère à Scottsdale et a quatre maisons, dont deux sont à vendre.
      ```
 2. **Predefined Questions:**

    - **English:**

      ```
      Question: What are my Hours of Operation?
      Answer: 9 AM to 5 PM Monday through Thursday, 9 AM to 3 PM Friday.

      Question: What are the current real estate trends in the city?
      Answer: The market is hot, with prices increasing by 10% over the past year.

      Question: How can I find the perfect home for my family?
      Answer: You can search for homes in your price range, and you can also search for homes by location.
      ```

    - **Canadian French:**

      ```
      Question : Quelles sont mes heures d'ouverture ?
      Réponse : De 9 h à 17 h du lundi au jeudi, de 9 h à 15 h le vendredi.

      Question : Quelles sont les tendances immobilières actuelles dans la ville ?
      Réponse : Le marché est en pleine effervescence, les prix ayant augmenté de 10 % au cours de l'année écoulée.

      Question : Comment puis-je trouver la maison idéale pour ma famille ?
      Réponse : Vous pouvez rechercher des maisons dans votre gamme de prix, et vous pouvez également rechercher des maisons par emplacement.
      ```

-3. **Avatar Selection:** Upload a custom image of a professional real estate agent.
+3. **Speaking and Idle Avatar Selection:** Upload custom images of a professional real estate agent for both speaking and idle states.
 4. **Language Preference:** Use the appropriate shortcode (`[chatbot_avatar language="en-US"]` for English or `[chatbot_avatar language="fr-CA"]` for French).
-5. **Owner Email:** Provide your email address to recieve the emails of users who interact with the chatbot.
+5. **Owner Email:** Provide your email address to receive the emails of users who interact with the chatbot.

 The generated plugin will contain these customizations and provide a tailored experience on their WordPress site.